 The School Resource Officer is primarily assigned to Mason High School, which houses nearly 3,000 students in grades 9 through 12.
-The program is funded by Mason City Schools for 10 months and by the city for two months.
+The program is jointly funded by the City of Mason and Mason City Schools.

 The D.A.R.E. program (Drug Abuse Resistance Education) and curriculum targets sixth grade students at Mason Intermediate School and St. Susanna School.
 The program presents an anti-drug and violence curriculum that demonstrates the social, moral, and legal consequences of criminal behavior.
 This program is partnered in the schools as a component of the Health curriculum.
-The crime prevention efforts are reinforced through various extra curricular activities that both support and are supported by the D.A.R.E. program.
-During the past school year, approximately 1,000 students received the D.A.R.E. curriculum.
-Since its inception in Mason in 1994, the program has instructed over 9,000 students.
+The crime prevention efforts are reinforced through various extra-curricular activities that both support and are supported by the D.A.R.E. program.
+During the past school year, approximately 800 students received the D.A.R.E. curriculum.
+Since its inception in Mason in 1994, the program has instructed over 14,000 students.

 The D.A.R.E. officer also provides a law enforcement presence at Mason Intermediate School.
-Besides being a presence in this school, the D.A.R.E. officer makes frequent visits to St. Susanna School, Mason City elementary schools, and various pre-school and day care facilities.
-During these visits, the D.A.R.E. officer speaks to classes about a variety of topics, including Stranger Danger, Eddie Eagle Gun Safety, Too Smart to Start, Good touch / Bad touch, poison safety, how not to become a victim, and general safety guidelines.
+Besides being a presence in this school, the D.A.R.E. officer makes frequent visits to St. Susanna School, Mason City elementary and middle schools, and various pre-school and day care facilities.
+During these visits, the D.A.R.E. officer speaks to classes about a variety of topics, including stranger danger, Eddie Eagle gun safety, Too Smart to Start, poison safety, medication safety, how to handle an emergency, how to not become a victim, and general safety guidelines.
 A grant from the Ohio Attorney General’s office helps to fund this position.